Web Fraud Attacks Against LLM-Driven Multi-Agent Systems: Web Fraud Attacks

-\begin{itemize} \item Web fraud attacks are more stealthy than attacks like jailbreaking. \item Web fraud attacks do not require sophisticated prompt engineering or deep knowledge of the target model's internal safeguards, lowering the barrier for attackers. \item Web fraud attack provides a convenient springboard for diverse subsequent attacks, expanding the attack surface significantly. \end{itemize}
+From the above attack methods, we can observe that Web fraud attacks do not require sophisticated prompt engineering or deep knowledge of the target model's internal safeguards, lowering the barrier for attackers significantly.